xamarin/xamarin-forms-samples/BoxView/ListViewColors/README.md

 ---
 name: ListView Colors
-description: A `ListView` displaying the system colors, each of which is illustrated with a `BoxView`.
-This sample is described in more detail in the article o...
+description: A ListView displaying the system colors, each of which is illustrated with a BoxView.
+This sample is described in more detail in the article on BoxView.
 topic: sample
 languages:
 - csharp